michael2012z/BitBible/markdown/JPS/files/Judg.md

 31. And Joash said unto all that stood against him: 'Will ye contend for Baal? or will ye save him? he that will contend for him, shall be put to death before morning; if he be a god, let him contend for himself, because one hath broken down his altar.'

-32. Therefore on that day he was called Jerubbaal,That is, Let Baal contend. saying: 'Let Baal contend against him, because he hath broken down his altar.'
+32. Therefore on that day he was called Jerubbaal,

 33. Now all the Midianites and the Amalekites and the children of the east assembled themselves together; and they passed over, and pitched in the valley of Jezreel.